 - Standard exclusions: SCOR applies standard exclusions to companies involved in the production of cluster munitions, and to countries that do not adhere to antimoney-laundering and anti-terrorismfinancing rules, as defined by the Financial Action Task Force (FATF). - Sector / Activity exclusions: given its positioning in the reinsurance industry SCOR is aware of the urgent nature of measures required against global warming and the Group has taken strong commitments in its climate policy.
 As a consequence, ambitious measures drive the sustainable investing policy.
 Following the European Commission's call in November 2018, SCOR commits to carbon neutrality of its invested assets portfolio by 2050.
-SCOR also commits to divest totally from companies generating part of their revenue from thermal coal, by 2030 in OECD and EU countries and by 2040 in the rest of the world.
 However, SCOR intends to apply a balanced approach between enhancing access to development and reducing CO2 emissions: